Title Screen Film Genre(s), Title, Year, (Country), Length, Director, Description

 Gentleman's Agreement (1947), 118 minutes, D: Elia Kazan

 The compelling and controversial film (at the time) was adapted by Moss Hart from Laura Z. Hobson's best-selling novel (originally serialized in Cosmopolitan), although now somewhat dated in its impact.
-The top grossing picture for 20th Century Fox in 1948.
-One of the first Hollywood films to confront the problem of anti-Semitism, bigotry and religious prejudice, along with director Edward Dmytryk's Best Picture nominee - the film noir Crossfire (1947).
+It was the top grossing picture for 20th Century Fox in 1948, and one of the first Hollywood films to confront the problem of anti-Semitism, bigotry and religious prejudice.
 This morality tale was one of a number of films that explored serious social issues in the 1940s.
 The film's title referred to the "gentleman's agreement" practice of Gentiles (non-Jews) discriminating against Jews.
 Kazan's startling, Best Picture-winning sober drama was a powerful, sentimental and melodramatic story about a non-Jewish magazine reporter-journalist Philip Schuyler Green (Gregory Peck), a recently-divorced single father.
 He had writer's block about a new assignment - an expose-article on the subject of anti-Semitism for his liberal Smith Weekly magazine publisher John Minify (Albert Dekker) - until he decided to go undercover and pose as a Jew (with the name Phil Greenberg) to have a first-hand experience.
 Predictably, he encountered prejudice, scorn and hatred.
 His son Tommy (Dean Stockwell) was bullied in school (and called names such as "dirty Jew and stinking kike"), and his complacent, close-minded socialite girlfriend Kathy Lucy (Dorothy McGuire), niece of Smith Weekly's editor, was snubbed by her Darien, Connecticut friends.
 Green experienced religious abuse and bias when rejected for a hotel room.
 The magazine's sharp-tongued fashion editor, a counterpoint to Green, was Anne Dettrey (Oscar-winning Celeste Holm), and his childhood Jewish friend was Dave Goldman (John Garfield).
 Deeply-rooted prejudice and underlying anti-Semitism were revealed in his friends, colleagues, and casual acquaintances.

 The Ghost and Mrs. Muir (1947), 104 minutes, D: Joseph L. Mankiewicz